-An exact date is yet to be confirmed, but a teaser trailer below has confirmed that The Irishman will be released on the streaming service in the autumn of 2019.
+Previously, a teaser trailer had confirmed that The Irishman would be released on the streaming service in the autumn of 2019.

 Need something new to watch on Netflix?
 Click here

 Will the movie be released in cinemas too?

 The Irishman will also be hitting the big screen as well as Netflix – but according to Robert De Niro, it will be a limited release.